aksholokhov/pysr3/paper.md

 Each regularizer included in PySR3 can also be used in its relaxed SR3 form [@zheng2018unified].
 SR3 preconditions the likelihood, improving the performance of feature selection methods.
-PGD on the SR3-transformed problem takes fewer iterations to converge, and the features selected are more accurate and have lower false positive rates across simulated examples for both linear regression [@zheng2018unified] and LME [@sholokhov2022relaxation] models, as illustrated on \autoref{fig:lme_summary}.
+PGD on the SR3-transformed problem takes fewer iterations to converge, and the features selected are more accurate and have lower false positive rates across simulated examples for both linear regression [@zheng2018unified] and LME [@sholokhov2022relaxation] models, as illustrated on \autoref{fig:lme_summary} (adapted from Figure 1 from  [@sholokhov2022relaxation]).

 ![SR3 relaxation makes a problem more well-conditioned which accelerates the optimization.\label{fig:lme_summary}](images/summary_improved.png)